Many of us struggle with sleep and even more so during the lockdowns we have experienced.

 So what do you do when you can’t sleep……grab a coffee and I’ll share what I do….

-I get up, get the kettle on (caffeine is a great help!) and get ahead for the day!
+Providing it’s not the middle of the night (!) then I will get up, get the kettle on (caffeine is a great help!) and get ahead for the day!

 Can I suggest you focus on the following:

 Spend some time with God